tophtucker/observable-docco/index.js.md

 When you download an Observable notebook, you get a compressed folder of files.
 Several are basically the same for every notebook:

 - **index.html** loads everything else; it imports the notebook definition, [Runtime](https://github.com/observablehq/runtime), [Standard Library](https://github.com/observablehq/stdlib), and [Inspector](https://github.com/observablehq/inspector).
-It does not hold the main content of your notebook; is customized only with your title.
+It does not hold the main content of your notebook; it is customized only with your title.
 - **package.json** includes basic metadata about your notebook to make it an npm-installable package.
 - **runtime.js** includes a copy of the Runtime, Standard Library, and Inspector, so that your tarball is self-contained and runs without an Internet connection.
 - **index.js** is the default entry point for the notebook package, and just points to your main notebook definition.